yogidevendra/docs/docs/index.md

 Welcome to DataTorrent RTS!
 ================================================================================

 DataTorrent RTS, built on Apache Apex, provides a high-performing, fault-tolerant, scalable, easy to use data processing platform for both batch and streaming workloads.
-DataTorrent RTS includes advanced management, monitoring, development, visualization, and data ingestion and distribution features.
+DataTorrent RTS includes advanced management, monitoring, development, visualization, data ingestion and distribution features.